kstenerud/concise-encoding/ce-structure.md

 As a contrived example, consider a fictional system where the access control subsystem running on platform A leaves bad characters as-is or replaces them with u+fffd, and the storage subsystem running on platform B truncates bad characters.
 If an attacker is able to send a "change user's group" command with a group of `admin\U+D800` (which would pass access control validation because `admin\U+D800` != `admin`), he could set up an admin user because the storage subsystem truncates bad characters and stores the group `admin\U+D800` as `admin`.
 The next time that user is loaded, it will be in group `admin`.

 Numbers could also suffer data loss depending on how the decoded values are stored internally.
 For example, attempting to load the value 0x123456789 into a 32-bit unsigned integer would in many languages silently overflow to a result of 0x23456789.
-Similarly, the value 0x87654321 (2271560481) stored in a 32-bit ieee754 binary float field would be silently truncated to 2271560448, losing precision and changing the effective value because it only has 24 bits available for the siginificand.
+Similarly, the value 0x87654321 (2271560481) stored in a 32-bit ieee754 binary float field would be silently truncated to 2271560448, losing precision and changing the effective value because it only has 24 bits available for the significand.

 #### Default Type Conversions